A brief history¶

 The same database layout is used by django-hvad, making a transition to django-parler rather easy.

-- Works with existing tools, such as South.
+- Works with existing tools, such as the Django migration framework.

 - Unlimited languages can be supported